digital-asset/daml/docs/source/tools/profiler.rst

 #############

 The Daml Profiler is only available in the
-`Daml Connect Enterprise Edition <https://www.digitalasset.com/products/daml-connect>`_ and is currently an :doc:`Early Access Feature in Alpha status </support/status-definitions>`.
+`Daml Connect Enterprise Edition <https://www.digitalasset.com/products/daml-connect>`_.

 The Daml Profiler allows you to to profile execution of your Daml code which can help spot bottlenecks and opportunities for optimization.